 Tip: To help prevent unauthorized charges, learn how to use password protection on your device.

-Step 3: File a claim
+Step 3: File and track your claim

 Once you've confirmed that the charge is from Google Play and wasn't made by anyone you know, report the charges to our support team within 120 days of the transaction.
+To find your claim, you need the email address you used to submit the claim, and the claim ID sent to your email.